10d9e/shard/README.md

 ## Getting Started

-To use shard, you should follow these steps:
+To use shard, follow these steps:

 1. **Installation**: Compile and install shard from the source code.
 2. **Running a Node**: Start an shard node using the `provide` command. (provider nodes automatically perform regular shard refreshes)